ShinShinningstonvonShinberg/Greek-and-Hebrew-Text-Extractor-from-PDFs/README.md

 # Greek-and-Hebrew-Text-Extractor-from-PDFs
 Program that lets you extract Greek or Hebrew Text from one or multiple PDFs.
-It outputs the extracted text as a simple ".txt" cosponsoring to the original PDF
+It outputs the extracted text as a simple ".txt" cosponsoring to the original PDF.
+Very bear-bones right now, but it does what I need it to do, and I made this because I couldn't find something like it online.
+Hopefully you find use for it too, even though it's not exactly fleshed out.
+I don't really care what you do with this thing, just don't sell it for money.
+Not because you'd be stealing, but because it's a grave sin to make merchandise out of God.
+Jesus drove the money-changers out of the temple with a whip, and Peter warns (in Second Peter) that there's a special punishment for those who do such a thing.
+Though being honest, if you don't beleive in Jesus, then you've got far bigger problems than that.
+To run the program, simply drop "GreekHebrewTextExtractor.exe" into the folder where those PDFs are stored, and run it.
+It'll work from there, you'll see.
+At some point, I'd like to add a macOS and Linux version.
+What that entails is that I stop eating pizza, icecream, mac and cheese, and french fries for long enough to do so.
+That is an uphill battle.